 Thankfully, the majority of my pain has subsided now.
 I am not in immediate pain most days, but I have found that the pain does increase on the days I go into the office.
 And, as expected, the more walking I do, the more pain I am in.
 I am trying not to take any pain medication though, as that can cause problems for my platelet counts.

 The swelling in my ankle has gone down considerably, too.
 You can easily see the swelling when comparing my broken ankle to my good one.
 But you’d have to do more than just glance to realise the broken one is swollen if you were looking at it in isolation.
 The bruising is almost completely gone, too.
 There are a couple of faint glimmers of what used to be the most spectacular bruising I’ve ever had but, again, you’d really have to look to notice it.

-In two weeks’ time, I will be able to take my first bootless steps!
+In two weeks, I will be able to take my first bootless steps!
 You may not realise just how very excited I am about this prospect!!
 (Even though I’m sure it will entail a bit of pain, too.)
 I won’t be completely discarding the boot though.
-Instead, I will spend 2-6 weeks slowly discontinuing use until I am able to walk in a “normal” shoe all day without the need for the support.
+Instead, I will spend 2-6 weeks slowly discontinuing use until I can walk in a “normal” shoe all day without the need for support.
 (Hopefully, this won’t take the full six weeks.)

 Oh!
-And in eight weeks’ time, I will be allowed to run!
+And in eight weeks, I will be allowed to run!
 Well, in theory at least.
 That will be the 12-week mark from my initial injury.
 However, I will be travelling at that time so will likely hold off on running until I return home a few days later.

 To read more about my progress, follow the links below:

 Broken ankle, Phase II: Learning to walk again